 To eval these results, use this command after modifying config-eval.properties (if required).
 The evaluation result is printed to standard out.

-This evaluation command line interface is only used for demonstration purpose, its not intended to be used in a large scale experimental setting.
+The evaluation command line interface is only used for demonstration purpose, its not intended to be used in a large scale experimental setting.
+We might have modified it meanwhile a bit, so the output might look a bit different.

-The second paper is not about AnyBURL but about a simple rule-based baseline called RuleN and its comparison againts some state of the art embedding methods.
+The third paper is not about AnyBURL but about a simple rule-based baseline called RuleN and its comparison againsts some state of the art embedding methods.
 The good results of RuleN motivated us to develop AnyBURL.

 12.06.2019: Some minor issues in the sources of the 2019-05 version have been fixed (thanks to the feedback of Andrea Rossi).
 Now there should be no built problems related to the encoding of German Umlaute in some comments (most of the comments are in English) and the reference to an outdated (and unused) package.